Anti-communism in China: Republic of China (1925–1949)

 Before the founding of the People's Republic of China, the Kuomintang, also known as the Chinese Nationalist Party, led by Chiang Kai-shek, was ruling China and strongly opposed the Chinese Communist Party (CCP).
 On 12 April 1927, Chiang Kai-shek purged the communists in what was known as the Shanghai massacre which led to the Chinese Civil War.
 The Kuomintang received support from fascist organizations within China such as the Blue Shirts Society, as well as external support from powers like Nazi Germany, which aided the Kuomintang heavily.
 The New Life Movement pushed by the Kuomintang was in opposition to the Communist movement, and had fascist tendencies.
 Initially, the Kuomintang had success in suppressing the CCP until a full-scale invasion of China by Japan forced both the Nationalists and the CCP into an alliance.

 To suppress CCP activities, Chiang's spymaster Dai Li employed extrajudicial means including assassination, arbitrary arrests, and torture, with Chiang's explicit or tacit approval.

 On 28 February 1947 the Kuomintang had cracked down on a Taiwanese anti-government uprising involving some communists, a former Qing province-turned-Japanese colony ruled from 1895 to 1945, known as the February 28 incident and the government began the White Terror in Taiwan to purge the communist spies to prevent Chinese communist subversion.
 On July 15, 1947, Document 0744 ordered the CCP and its People's Liberation Army to be called "Communist bandits".
 After the war, the two parties were thrown back into a civil war.
 The Kuomintang were defeated in the mainland and retreated to Taiwan while the rest of mainland China became Communist in 1949.

 People's Republic of China

 Democracy movements have been loosely organized in the People's Republic of China.
 The movement began during the Beijing Spring in 1978 and it also played an important role in the 1989 Tiananmen Square protests and massacre.
 The 1959 Tibetan uprising had some anti-communist leanings.
-In the 1990s, the movement underwent a decline both within China and overseas.
-It is currently fragmented, and most analysts do not consider it a serious threat to CCP rule.

 Charter 08 is a manifesto which was signed by over 303 Chinese intellectuals and human rights activists who seek to promote political reform and democratization in the People's Republic of China.
 It calls for greater freedom of expression and free elections.
 It was published on 10 December 2008, the 60th anniversary of the adoption of the Universal Declaration of Human Rights.
 Its name is a reference to Charter 77 which was issued by dissidents in Czechoslovakia.
 Since its release, the charter has been signed by more than 8,100 people both inside and outside of China.